aredn/documentation/arednGettingStarted/advanced_config.rst

 WAN WiFi Client
   As mentioned above in the *Mesh RF* section, if your node has a radio on which you have *disabled* Mesh RF and you are not using it as a LAN AP, you can enable this available radio as a WAN interface by checking the **WAN Wifi Client** checkbox.
 Enter the SSID and authentication string for the wifi AP that you want to connect through for Internet access.

   The mesh node uses "WPA2 PSK" encryption to connect to the wifi AP.
-The password length must be a minimum of 8 and maximum of 64 characters.
+The password length must be between zero and 64 characters.
 If the key length is 64, it is treated as hex encoded.
 If the length is 0, then no encryption will be used to connect to an open AP.
 A single quote character must not be used in the passphrase.

   To the right of the *WAN WiFi Client* label is an icon with hover text indicating the status of the WAN WiFi connection.  |icon1| indicates no wifi connection to the local access point.  |icon2| indicates a wifi connection but no Internet connection.  |icon3| indicates both a wifi connection to the local access point and a connection to the Internet.